Nastel/tnt4j-spark/README.md

 # TNT4Spark
 Track and Trace for Apache Spark.
 TNT4Spark provides an implementation of `SparkListener` for `SparkContext`.
+TNT4Spark allows developers to track execution, measure performance and help with diagnostics of your Spark applications.

 Using TNT4Spark is easy:
 ```java
 ...